 For angle-embedded data, the preparation circuit $V(\vect{x})$ consists of rotation gates, $\{R(x_i)\}$ each of which depends on an angle parameter.
 The angle parameters used are the features $x_i$.
-In such cases, the gradient with respect to the features can be natively calculated using the well-known parameter shift rule \citep{MitaraiParamShift, SchuldParamShift}, which allows for computing the gradient of quantum circuits by re-executing those circuits with shifted parameter values.
-For a quantum gate parametrized by $\theta_i$ and with only two distinct eigenvalues $\pm r$, it has been shown~\citep{SchuldParamShift}:
+In such cases, the gradient with respect to the features can be computed natively using the well-known parameter-shift rule \cite{MitaraiParamShift, SchuldParamShift}, which allows computing the gradient of quantum circuits by re-executing them with shifted parameter values.
+For a quantum gate parametrized by $\theta_i$ and with only two distinct eigenvalues $\pm r$, it has been shown~\cite{SchuldParamShift}:

 where $s = \frac{\pi}{4r}$ is the required shift.
-While at first glance this formula is reminiscent of a standard finite difference, it differs in that the shift $s$ is not taken to be infinitesimal, and the result of this calculation is exact.
-This requires two additional circuit evaluations per parameter, making the gradient calculation linear with respect to the number of parameters.
-While Eq.~\ref{eq:paramshift} is not generally applicable to all gates, many parameterized gates, like single qubit rotations, do satisfy the eigenvalue requirements, and parameter shift has been utilized in a variety of quantum optimization settings~\citep{SchuldClassifiers, cerezo2021variational}.
-Additional rules have been formulated that generalize this result to additional kinds of parameterized gates~\citep{WierichsGenParamShift}.
+While at first glance this formula is reminiscent of a standard finite difference, it differs in that the shift $s$ is not taken to be infinitesimal, and the result is exact.
+This requires two additional circuit evaluations per parameter, making the gradient calculation linear in the number of parameters.
+While Eq.~\ref{eq:paramshift} is not generally applicable to all gates, many parameterized gates, like single qubit rotations, do satisfy the eigenvalue requirements, and parameter shift has been utilized in a variety of quantum optimization settings~\cite{SchuldClassifiers, cerezo2021variational}.
+Additional rules have been formulated that generalize this result to additional kinds of parameterized gates~\cite{WierichsGenParamShift}.

-While its simplicity makes angle embedding an attractive choice for near-term applications, the number of encoded features typically grows only linearly with the number of qubits~\citep{SchuldClassifiers}, meaning the angle encoding does not make full use of the exponentially large Hilbert space, and does not reach the information upper bound on a sphere~\citep{luo2024spherical}.
+While its simplicity makes angle embedding an attractive choice for near-term applications, the number of encoded features typically grows only linearly with the number of qubits~\cite{SchuldClassifiers}, meaning the angle encoding does not make full use of the exponentially large Hilbert space, and does not reach the information upper bound on a sphere~\cite{luo2024spherical}.